HypeCheck

 Superfood

-Antioxidant-rich berry extract.
-Best evidence for boosting fat burning during exercise and improving blood vessel function.
+Antioxidant-rich berry.
+Clinical evidence supports fat burning during exercise and improved blood vessel function.

 Moderate evidence